magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Charge who
 ----------

-| We did not write the description to this field.
+| The user that will be charged for the DID cost.